Boardgames

 The project sometimes contains a third folder called “Vault”.
 That’s where I store backups of older versions or variants.

-Print 'n Play - Illustration
+Print 'n Play (Ilustration)

 Print & Play

-It means you can download the game files, print them yourself, and then play them — for free!
+It means you can download the game files, print them yourself, and then play them—for free!

 • Asmodee has an excellent website with print-and-play versions for many of their (famous) games!